tpoisot/ms_proba_networks/ms/maintext.md

 question of *Do these two species interact?*, we should substitute the question of *How likely is it that they will interact?*.

+The current way of dealing with probabilistic interactions are either to ignore variability entirely or to generate random networks.
+Probabilistic metrics are a mathematically rigorous alternative to both.
+When ignoring the probabilistic nature of interactions (henceforth *binary* networks), every non-zero element of the network is assumed to be 1.
+This leads to over-representation of some rare events, and increases the number of interactions.
+An alternative is to consider only the interactions above a given threshold, which leads to an under-representation of rare events and decreases the effective number of interactions.
 Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more importance to the variation of individual interactions.
 Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.

 In this paper, we show that several direct and emergent core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12; @pois14]; we conclude by showing how this